relaxtakenotes/goodbyedpi-openvpn/README.md

                           (like file transfers) in already established sessions.
                           May skip some huge HTTP requests from being processed.
                           Default (if set): --max-payload 1200.
+ --openvpn                Enable openvpn packet detection.
+Use --port to specify custom openvpn ports (which by default is 443)

 LEGACY modesets: